 Everyone is talking about climate change.
 For some sectors like solar power and electric car manufacturers there are actually opportunities, but what does it mean for the people we help who are already stretched?
 How can we all contribute both in our workplaces, but also in our daily lives?
+What should the financial counselling sector be doing?
 Do we need to give up eating hamburgers?

 11.00 am | Morning Tea

 Short and Sharp: life moves fast.
-We hear from three speakers.
+We hear from two speakers.